megardn/PennLINC.github.io/docs/LabHome/ProjectSetup.md

 nav_order: 4
 ---

-# PennLINC project setup guide
+# PennLINC Project Setup Guide

 Each project at PennLINC has several key elements to facilitate collaboration and ensure reproducbility.
 For clarity in naming, all elements should be named similarly-- often ```Lastname_ProjectName``` with CamelCasing, where "Lastname" is the last name of the first author / trainee leading the project.
 Links to much of the relevant software can be found in the lab [Software and Environments](https://pennlinc.github.io/docs/Basics/basics/) page.